Rackham offers free-standing master’s degree programs in addition to master’s degrees awarded to students en route to the doctorate.

 Credits earned before admission will not automatically be applied toward master’s degree requirements, and must be reviewed by both the graduate program and by Rackham.
 Students may apply for dual degree (section 7) and certificate of graduate study programs (section 8) but may not propose a student-initiated single-degree master’s program.

 A student in a free-standing master’s program is expected to complete all work within five years from the date of first enrollment in the program.
-Students exceeding this time limit must file a petition for modification or waiver of regulation with Rackham OARD.
+Students exceeding this time limit must submit a petition for modification or waiver of regulation with Rackham OARD.
 Petitions must describe explicitly the amount of work remaining and a timeline for completion.
 A student who fails to complete degree requirements within five years may be withdrawn and required to apply for readmission (section 3.3.5).

 Master’s students must complete at least one-half of the minimum required credit hours registered as a Rackham student on the home campus (i.e., the campus on which the degree program is administered).
 Rackham does not require that these credits be concentrated in a certain number of terms, but programs may have such a requirement.
 Courses taken on a visited (audited) basis do not fulfill the residency requirement.